-FireEye Endpoint Security is a highly powerful platform.
-Its core strength is in the acquisition of data from the agent for analysis and subsequent decision-making process.
-This deep insight into the operations of the endpoint estate enables analysis and remediation across the largest of enterprises.
+This deep insight into the operations of the endpoint estate enables analysis and response across the largest of enterprises.
 With such power comes a significant entry cost in terms of training, both for initial configuration and for ongoing operational effectiveness.
 To get the most out of FireEye Endpoint Security, security operations teams should have a knowledge of investigations; alternatively, FireEye can assist with their Managed Defence practice.
 However, it should deliver a level of insight and operational management which is at the bleeding edge.